List of characters in mythology novels by Rick Riordan: Bob the Titan

-In The House of Hades, while trapped in Tartarus, Percy and Annabeth briefly reminisce about Bob, inadvertently summoning him to their aid when the Titan overhears them.
+In The House of Hades while trapped in Tartarus, Percy and Annabeth briefly reminisce about Bob, inadvertently summoning him to their aid when the Titan overhears them.
 Percy is left feeling guilty after learning how Hades and Persephone used Bob as a servant while Nico would visit and tell the Titan about how good of a friend Percy is.
 Bob acts as a guide and protector to Percy and Annabeth, his knowledge of Tartarus from his time trapped there proving vital in their quest to reach the Doors of Death and escape.
 However, the regenerative effects of Tartarus on monsters starts to heal Bob's mind and slowly restore his memories, including the fact that Percy was the one who erased them in the first place.
 On one occasion, the group faces monsters who cast curses upon them that their previous enemies have left.
 Bob hesitates to help until Percy apologizes for his actions and for being a bad friend.

-Bob also befriends Small Bob, a sabertooth cat inadvertently created and then destroyed by Atlas in The Titan's Curse.
-Bob leads Percy and Annabeth to the friendly giant Damasen who heals the two demigods injuries, but is convinced that he can't change his fate of forever battling the maeonian drakon despite Percy and Annabeth's belief that the line of the Prophecy of Seven about "foes bare arms to the Doors of Death" refers to the four of them: two demigods, a Titan and a Giant who should be mortal enemies under normal circumstances.
+Bob also befriends Small Bob, a saber tooth cat inadvertently created and then destroyed by Atlas in The Titan's Curse.
+Bob leads Percy and Annabeth to the friendly giant Damasen who heals the two demigods' injuries, but is convinced that he can't change his fate of forever battling the maeonian drakon despite Percy and Annabeth's belief that the line of the Prophecy of Seven about "foes bare arms to the Doors of Death" refers to the four of them: two demigods, a Titan and a Giant who should be mortal enemies under normal circumstances.
 Ultimately, despite the return of his memories, Bob takes Percy's advice to heart that he should take the parts of Iapetus' past that he wants while leaving everything else behind and continues to side with them, showing disgust for his evil past.
 At the Doors of Death, firmly identifying himself as Bob rather than Iapetus, he faces off against the embodiment of Tartarus alongside Small Bob, Damasen and the drakon, to ensure Percy and Annabeth's escape from the realm and the closing of the Doors of Death.
 The four are presumably destroyed in the process, devastating Nico, Percy and Annabeth who recognize Bob as a true friend.
 Percy sadly fulfils Bob's last request to say hello to the stars for him, Bob having wanted to see the stars again.